ET sensitivity to the anisotropic Stochastic Gravitational Wave Background: Introduction

 This improvement will allow us to address several key questions in astrophysics, cosmology, and fundamental physics \cite{Maggiore:2019uih}.
-For example, collisions betweeen compact binaries with total mass in the range of $20-100$ solar masses will be visible by ET up to redshift $20$ and higher (as compared to the $z \simeq 1$ target sensitivity of 2G detectors), providing us with unprecedented information on the star-formation history, and probing the Universe before the birth of the fist stars (black hole mergers at such distances would necessarily have a primordial origin).
+For example, collisions between compact binaries with total mass in the range of $20-100$ solar masses will be visible by ET up to redshift $20$ and higher (as compared to the $z \simeq 1$ target sensitivity of 2G detectors), providing us with unprecedented information on the star-formation history, and probing the Universe before the birth of the fist stars (black hole mergers at such distances would necessarily have a primordial origin).
 As another example, the improved sensitivity and wider frequency coverage will allow for a better discrimination between different models of neutron stars composition, probing details of the merger and post-merger phenomena that are inaccessible to 2G detectors.
 Concerning cosmology, the high detection rate expected at ET, and its access to higher redshift than current detectors will allow for a sub-percent level accuracy on the determination of the Hubble constant $H_0$, as well as more stringent tests on the dark energy equation of state, and, more in general, on modifications of General Relativity.

-The ET will also improve our sensitivity to the Stochastic Gravitational Wave Background (SGWB).
+Once correlated with other third generation detectors, as for instance Cosmic Explorer, the ET will also improve our sensitivity to the Stochastic Gravitational Wave Background (SGWB).
 The SGWB can have a cosmological and an astrophysical component.
 Among the cosmological sources, the amplification of quantum vacuum fluctuations during inflation is expected to be at an undetectable level for 3G detectors.
 However, several other mechanisms related to inflation could produce a detectable signal. \cite{Guzzetti:2016mkm,Bartolo:2016ami}.
 Other cosmological sources of the SGWB include pre-big-bang models, phase transitions, and topological defects (see \cite{Caprini:2018mtu} for a review).
 The astrophysical component originates instead from the superposition of a large number of unresolved sources that are too weak to be detected individually.
-In the frequency range probed by ground-based detectors, the strongest astophysical SGWB is expected to be one due to the coalescence of black holes and neutron star binaries.
+In the frequency range probed by ground-based detectors, the strongest astrophysical SGWB is expected to be one due to the coalescence of black holes and neutron star binaries.